General questions about the 4.0 version

 back to top

-In terms of academic content, the two are equivalent in the sense that there has been no rearranging of lessons or additions of new concepts/material; however, much of the audiovisual content has been revamped.
-This simply means that much of the video and audio for solutions is crisper, especially for pre-algebra and above.
+TThere are too many differences to list them all, but in short, the 4.0 is a vastly superior product.
+In terms of academic content, the two are equivalent in the sense that there has been no rearranging of lessons or additions of new concepts/material; however, much of the audiovisual content has been remastered.

-In terms of features, the main thing is probably that since the 4.0 is an app, it was specifically designed for a large range of mobile devices, such as Android and iOS tablets.
-The 3.0, by contrast, could function on some but not all mobile devices but the user experience on those devices left much to be desired.
+In terms of features, the main thing is probably that since the 4.0 is an app, it was specifically designed for a large range of mobile devices, such as Android, iOS tablets, and Kindle.
 Having a truly mobile version of TT should greatly lessen the need to share devices within a family.
 Next, the 4.0 has a new scratchpad feature that allows students to work the steps of each problem out right on their handheld device.
 Also, the 4.0 gradebook now calculates a running course average, and we even send out emails to parents to tell them what each TT child has completed that day.
 And finally, for students, the 4.0 not only has more backgrounds and buddies, it also allows students to win these and other types of prizes over time as they do more and more problems.

 back to top